 School-Based Implementation Coaching is critical to supporting the development of effective teaching and learning practices.
 Educators frequently receive exposure to or training on a new practice and are then asked to use this new practice in their classrooms with their students.
 Applying new practices into one's own context has challenges.
 Mistakes in implementation, negative reactions from others (students or colleagues), or the energy needed to problemsolve issues can derail a teacher's efforts and often result in little or no application of the new practice.
-Coaches can help model effective implementation, provide feedback to guide implementation, and problem-solve barriers to implementation.
+Coaches provide support by modeling effective implementation, providing feedback to guide teachers, and problem-solving barriers to effective use.

-Research over the past two decades has shown the positive impact of coaching on the application of effective teaching and learning practices, as well as on student achievement.
-Traditional training can build new knowledge, provide opportunities for skill rehearsal, and time for processing new information.
+Research over the past two decades has shown the positive impact of coaching on the application of effective teaching and learning practices, as well as on student achievement.8 Traditional training can build new knowledge, provide opportunities for skill rehearsal, and time for processing new information.
 However, it is through coaching that the transfer of new skills to classroom practice occurs.
 As approaches and practices in education advance, both new and experienced educators benefit from coaching.

 Shernoff et al. examined teachers' attitudes and experiences with coaching.
 They reported that consistent, ongoing coaching was most helpful to teachers' efforts to integrate new instructional strategies into their teaching.
 This type of sustained coaching provides multiple opportunities for follow-up and allows a teacher and coach to develop a trusting and productive relationship.
-Modeling and Feedback were also reported to be key to effective coaching.
-Classroom-based demonstrations of new strategies provide an opportunity for teachers to observe a new strategy with their own students; while concrete feedback about one's use of a new strategy was especially helpful as teachers practiced new skills.
+Modeling and feedback were also reported to be key to effective coaching.
+Classroom-based demonstrations of new strategies provide an opportunity for teachers to observe a new strategy with their own students.
+Concrete feedback about one's use of a new strategy was especially helpful as teachers practiced new skills.10